“Can my baby sleep in a Mamaroo?” is a common question asked by sleep deprived parents…

-You have to keep troubleshooting and problem solving.
+You have to keep troubleshooting and problem-solving.

 It’s time to explore other ways to survive, such as involving your partner more, taking advantage of help from other loved ones, or hiring assistance if it’s within your means.

-While none of these options are a fraction as easy as letting your baby sleep in a swing, they are the only way to get through this really challenging time without letting your baby sleep unsafely.
+While none of these options is a fraction as easy as letting your baby sleep in a swing, they are the only way to get through this really challenging time without letting your baby sleep unsafely.

 Frequently asked questions (FAQs) related to using a Mamaroo safely

 This really depends on how much your baby enjoys swinging during awake time.